Screenshot 2026-02-24 at 9.19.28 PM.png

 A Strategic Initiative of the State of the World Forum

-This initiative seeks to nominate Palestinian youth who are leading exemplary lives under extreme conditions, alongside Jewish youth who are publicly standing for a common future and sharing the Land.
+This initiative seeks to nominate Palestinian youth who are leading exemplary lives under extreme conditions alongside Jewish youth who are publicly standing for a common future and sharing their common homeland.

 Honoring Courage and Shared Humanity